hashicorp/terraform-provider-azurerm/website/docs/r/mssql_database.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name of the Ms SQL Database.
+* `name` - (Required) The name of the MS SQL Database.
 Changing this forces a new resource to be created.

-* `server_id` - (Required) The id of the Ms SQL Server on which to create the database.
+* `server_id` - (Required) The id of the MS SQL Server on which to create the database.
 Changing this forces a new resource to be created.

 ~> **Note:** This setting is still required for "Serverless" SKU's